Ohara124c41/RoboND-PR2-3D_Perception/README.md

 Other times, `export GAZEBO_MODEL_PATH=~/catkin_ws/src/sensor_stick/models` would need to be called again, even though nothing had been changed since it's last recall.
 Similarly, `catkin_make` would need to be re-initialized, even though nothing had been added or removed to the files (not even a change in a .py file).

-(Pick-n-place operation) the robot can often grab items, but with little respect to the surronding environment.
+(Pick-n-place operation) the robot can often grab items, but with little respect to the surrounding environment.
 That means, it might plow through some items (it does not always come from above), flinging biscuits off the table so it can get a beer.
-Another issues, is sometimes it gets the item to the bin, but does not release until it has began its next process, which results in dropping the item on the floor on the way back to another item.
+Another issue, is sometimes it gets the item to the bin, but does not release until it has begun its next process, which results in dropping the item on the floor on the way back to another item.

-Sometimes the robot would get confused, if the `for loop` was not properly implemented.
-Basically, it would repeated attempt to identify objects or think every object was a beer (see below).
+Sometimes the robot would get confused if the `for loop` was not properly implemented.
+Basically, it would repeatedly attempt to identify objects or think every object was a beer (see below).

 ![alt text][image15]